what we do

 The Open Society Foundations support efforts to engage citizens not just in voting, but in ensuring that governments respond to the challenges of the day and the needs of all their people.

-Economic Governance and Advancement
+Economic Equity and Justice

 Equality and Antidiscrimination